Yamanadvipa: Attestation and name

-In northern Champa, an inscription (C.149) records that two groups of senior officials of the Indrapura dynasty were dispatched to Yavadvīpapura—the capital of the nearly synonymous kingdom of Yavadvīpa—on diplomatic missions in 833 Śaka (911 CE).
-Yavadvīpa appears again in inscription C.22, dated to 1228 Śaka (1305/1306 CE), which notes that a princess of the great king of Yavadvīpa became a chief queen of Champa.
-Although Yavadvīpa has sometimes been equated with Java in Indonesia, Champa inscriptions generally refer to Java explicitly as Javā.
-Thus, the identification of Yavadvīpa likewise remains unresolved.
+In northern Champa, the inscription C. 149 of 833 Śaka (911 CE) records the career of a dignitary who served the kings of the Indrapura dynasty.
+He was sent to Yavadvīpapura, the capital of Yavadvīpa, on a diplomatic mission, and went there a second time on the same assignment.
+Yavadvīpa appears again in C. 22, which is no earlier than 1228 Śaka (1305 or 1306 CE) and names a daughter of the lord of Yava who came from Yavadvīpa.
+Griffiths prints these lines in a provisional reading and says that the passage is badly preserved in parts and that he does not fully understand it.
+The Cam inscriptions use both Javā and Yavadvīpa.
+Griffiths holds that the Cam material by itself cannot show what either name denoted, but that there is no reason to suppose the two denoted different places.

+Identifications

 There was also a kingdom with an almost identical name, Chawa or Sawa (lo, /lo/) of Khmu people, located northwest of Champa, and bordered Gotapura, centered at Thakhek, to the south.
-These two polities may have been influenced by the culture of Dvaravati in central Thailand.
-Chawa was later conquered by the legendary Khun Lo of Lao people in 698.
+This area may have been influenced by the culture of Dvaravati in central Thailand.
+Lao tradition has Chawa later conquered by Khun Lo of the Lao people in 698.
 The polity was then Taificated and historically known as Muang Sua.
 It later evolved to Luang Prabang of the Lan Xang kingdom in the 14th century.
+Hoshino identifies this Sawa with the Sa Lu of the Chinese records.

-Given Michael Vickery’s reinterpretation of the term “Java”—originally associated with the legacy of Jayavarman II—as referring to “the Chams,” Yamanadvīpa may correspond to the inland Cham polity known in Chinese records as Zhān Bó, whose hypothesized location aligns broadly with that of Yavanadvīpa.
-This interpretation is consistent with the hypothesis advanced by Tatsuo Hoshino, who argues that following the dissolution of the Wen Dan (a trans-Mekong confederation of city-states) in the early ninth century, the Isan region of present-day Thailand entered a political phase he designates as “Java.”
+Michael Vickery reinterpreted the term “Java”, associated with the legacy of Jayavarman II, as referring to “the Chams”.
+On that reading Yamanadvīpa may correspond to the inland Cham polity known in Chinese records as Zhān Bó, whose hypothesized location aligns broadly with that of Yavanadvīpa.
+Tatsuo Hoshino argues that following the dissolution of the Wen Dan (a trans-Mekong confederation of city-states) in the early ninth century, the Isan region of present-day Thailand entered a political phase he designates as “Java.”

-According to the Laotian Phra That Phanom Chronicle, the principal city of Champasri and several subordinate settlements—together with the neighboring kingdom of Kuruntha, centered at Saket Nakhon (modern Roi Et)—were destroyed by King Fa Ngum of Luang Prabang after he reunified the Lao realms in the mid-fourteenth century.
-Local traditions also maintain that the ruler of Champasri was closely related dynastically to Mahendravarman, a king of Chenla.
+The range of proposals is wider than these two, and none has been established.
+Reviewing the Javā named in later Cambodian inscriptions, either as an enemy of Jayavarman II or as his place of origin, Hiram Woodward records that it has been treated as possibly wholly mythical by Michael Vickery, as the island of Java if the reference belongs to a late myth, as the northern Malay Peninsula by Claude Jacques, as Champa by Vickery in an earlier work he subsequently rejected, as a principality far up the Mekong by Hoshino, and as Wen Dan itself in Woodward's own reading.
+Michel Ferlus likewise identified the Javā of the Cambodian inscriptions with Land Zhenla, that is with Wen Dan.
+Jacques, surveying the older instances of related names, including the Sanskrit Yavadvīpa and the Java of a Cham inscription of 799, concluded that it is not clear what the differing spellings denote, if anything.